ChrisWhealy/Cordova-Create/README.md

   An array containing the names of the default platforms.

-  **Important**: The value of the default `platformList` in the global configuration file is OS dependent and is decided as follows:
+  **Important**: The default list of platforms in the global configuration file is OS dependent and is decided as follows:

         windows : ['android', 'windows']
         linux   : ['ubuntu']